grootlikesgroot/Voxstrap/README.md

 Head over to the [Releases page](../../releases/latest) and download `Voxstrap.exe`.

-*(Note: The source code zip on the releases page only contains the C# UI Wrapper.
-The C++ Injection Logic is kept strictly private to protect offsets from being patched.)*

 You will also need the [.NET 6 Desktop Runtime](https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win11-x64&apphost_version=6.0.16&gui=true).
 If you don't already have it installed, you'll be prompted to install it anyway.